Federal Tax Lien: How to Solve the Problem

 Government’s Legal Claim

-A federal tax lien exists as the government’s legal claim on an individual’s personal property and other assets when there is a tax debt.
+A federal tax lien exists as the government’s legal claim on an individual’s personal property and other assets when there is a tax liability.
 The Notice of Federal Tax Lien is a public document, intended to alert creditors.
 It will be filed in the land records where the taxpayer lives.

-Public Document
+Public Record

 Because it is a public document, the notice of tax lien will alert creditors as well as national tax resolution companies who buy list of anyone with a federal tax lien.
 The resulting flood of mail is a pain, but there is nothing you can do about it.